-Click here to submit a volunteer application and to register for an orientation.
+Submit a volunteer application and register for a New Volunteer Orientation.

 Preregistration required for all orientations and trainings.

 - VOLUNTEER NEWS

 Our docents spark curiosity and a love of the natural world in kids of all ages through the Arb and Gardens' school and youth programming.
 For many of the docents, it's the unique combination of personal interest and educational development that inspires them to share their knowledge and enthusiasm with others.
 A comprehensive eight-week training, ongoing education, and two-year commitment is required.
 Our next training will begin January 2015.